MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-geohash-to-central-point-function.md

 **Arguments**

-* *geohash*: Geohash value for a geographic location.
-Geohash string can have length of 1 to 18 characters.
+*geohash*: Geohash value for a geographic location.
+The geohash string can be 1 to 18 characters.

 **Returns**

-The geospatial coordinates value in [GeoJSON Format](https://tools.ietf.org/html/rfc7946) and of a dynamic data type.
+The geospatial coordinate values in [GeoJSON Format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.
+If the geohash is invalid, the query will produce a null result.

 > [!NOTE]
 > The GeoJSON format specifies longitude first and latitude second.